tiberio40/Swift-UI/README.md

 ## Bugs and Issues

 Have a bug or an issue with this template?
-[Open a new issue](https://github.com/StartBootstrap/startbootstrap-sb-admin-2/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](https://startbootstrap.com/theme/sb-admin-2/).
+[Open a new issue](https://github.com/tiberio40/startbootstrap-sb-admin-2/issues) here on GitHub.

 ## About